Life without the Internet

 The internet may be a great boredom buster but we have other options available to us which would become our entertainment of choice without the internet.
 Books would be read more frequently.
 It has been a long time since I have seen someone read a book!
 Board games and toys would keep children entertained for hours and rather than watching strangers do funny things on YouTube we could actually spend quality time with friends and family and see what they do on a daily basis.

 I find it frustrating how the English language has evolved into abbreviations and letters that don’t appear to spell an actual word (LOL, ROFL, etc) Without the internet it is highly likely people would have to talk properly in order to be understood.
 They would have to speak rather than sending Facebook messages and similar.
 The dictionary would be more commonly used to discover new word meanings.
 Thesauruses would be our point of call for synonyms.

 A lot of companies rely heavily on online sales or services to bring in a lot of their money.
 With the internet gone a high number of businesses would not be able to exist.
 Think about how many businesses you know do not technically exist in the real world but are huge players online. eBay is an example I like to use.
 Without the ability to access a huge audience all over the world at any given time, many businesses would not survive without the internet.

 We would slow down

 I often have conversations about how I prefer life without the internet and how I would be happier and less stressed in an internetless world.
-However I do understand how much I actually use it without even realising and how it has made a huge difference to many people all over the world.
+However, I do understand how much I actually use it without even realizing it and how it has made a huge difference to many people all over the world.
 I would like to think humans would survive without the internet.
 But I am concerned about how much most of us rely on it to function.
-After all we have spent the majority of our species existence without the internet.
+After all, we have spent the majority of our species existence without the internet.
 Surely we can cope without it?